hairbeRt/JSpaceFillingCurve/README.md

 # JDataTest

-This repository captures the code progress of my project "Neighbor-preserving properties of space-filling curves" in the semester course "Project group: Computational topology" at University of Bonn.
+This repository captures the code progress of my project "Neighbor-preserving properties of space-filling curves" in the semester course "Project group: Computational geometry" at University of Bonn.

 # Aim and general idea